Levee: River flood prevention

 The Mississippi levee system represents one of the largest such systems found anywhere in the world.
 It comprises over 3500 mi of levees extending some 1000 km along the Mississippi, stretching from Cape Girardeau, Missouri, to the Mississippi delta.
 They were begun by French settlers in Louisiana in the 18th century to protect the city of New Orleans.
 The first Louisiana levees were about 3 ft high and covered a distance of about 50 mi along the riverside.
 The U.S. Army Corps of Engineers, in conjunction with the Mississippi River Commission, extended the levee system beginning in 1882 to cover the riverbanks from Cairo, Illinois to the mouth of the Mississippi delta in Louisiana.
 By the mid-1980s, they had reached their present extent and averaged 24 ft in height; some Mississippi levees are as high as 50 ft.
 The Mississippi levees also include some of the longest continuous individual levees in the world.
 One such levee extends southwards from Pine Bluff, Arkansas, for a distance of some 380 mi.
 The scope and scale of the Mississippi levees has often been compared to the Great Wall of China.

 The United States Army Corps of Engineers (USACE) recommends and supports cellular confinement technology (geocells) as a best management practice.
 Particular attention is given to the matter of surface erosion, overtopping prevention and protection of levee crest and downstream slope.
 Reinforcement with geocells provides tensile force to the soil to better resist instability.

-Artificial levees can lead to an elevation of the natural river bed over time; whether this happens or not and how fast, depends on different factors, one of them being the amount and type of the bed load of a river.
+Artificial levees can lead to an elevation of the natural riverbed over time; whether this happens or not and how fast, depends on different factors, one of them being the amount and type of the bed load of a river.
 Alluvial rivers with intense accumulations of sediment tend to this behavior.
-Examples of rivers where artificial levees led to an elevation of the river bed, even up to a point where the river bed is higher than the adjacent ground surface behind the levees, are found for the Yellow River in China and the Mississippi in the United States.
+Examples of rivers where artificial levees led to an elevation of the riverbed, even up to a point where the riverbed is higher than the adjacent ground surface behind the levees, are found for the Yellow River in China and the Mississippi in the United States.